Yash14909/netflix_clone/README.md

-### I have done many errors feel free to correct & contribute in my html/css code
+### Feel free to correct & contribute in my html/css code

 ---